DynoTheCrux/DynoTheCrux.github.io/lessons/011_bluetooth/lesson.md

 Integrate the Bluetooth connection and data handling in the `MainActivity`.
 Therefore your `MainActivity` has to implement the interface `ConnectionListener` using the `implements` keyword.

-In cosequence we are forced to implement the follwing methods:
+In consequence we are forced to implement the follwing methods:

 ```java
     void onConnected();